 Brands create content to gain visibility, increase brand awareness and help attract customers through a channel that isn’t focused directly on driving sales.
-According to a study by Content Marketing Institute, brands are also projected to produce 70% more content in 2017 than they did in 2016.
+According to a study by Content Marketing Institute, 77% of brands have a comprehensive content marketing strategy.
 That’s a lot of brands creating a lot of content.

 But what several brands tend to forget is that more content doesn’t necessarily lead to more visibility.
 To help you navigate through the crowded digital content space, we’re sharing our guide to creating shareable content that’s a true representation of your brand.

 Before we dive into the how-to for creating content, it’s important to understand that every video, social media post, blog post or email campaign needs to be a true representation of your brand.
 Your content strategy should support your brand positioning and business goals.
 Having a documented content strategy will help make your content marketing efforts more successful and keep your content aligned with your brand.
 Before you start developing content, ask yourself: what value will my customers gain from my content?
 Does my content accurately represent who my brand is?